sohail78692/sohail78692/README.md

 ## 🧑‍💻 About Me
-- 🎓 **Student & Freelancer** passionate about building powerful and scalable applications.
+- 🎓 **Student &** passionate about building powerful and scalable applications.
 - 💡 Skilled in **JS, HTML, CSS** with interest in **AI, Bots, Web Apps**.
 - 🔥 Always exploring new technologies & improving my craft.